 by melanie wimmer and alexandra zöller

-why change management should be a part of every project
+why change management should be part of every project

 Constant change is a characteristic feature of today’s society, fueled by an ever-present digitalization, which is now affecting practically every area of our lives.
 This change is particularly noticeable in retail.
 Many traditional and long-established stores are closing.
 Even big chains and brands are struggling with declining customer frequency at bricks-and-mortar stores.
 Changes are inevitable in order to respond to this and reverse the negative trend.

 To react to these challenges, rpc is focusing on the following questions: How can we enable companies and their processes, structures, people and corporate culture to adapt to a changing environment in the long run?
 What areas do companies need to tackle?
 What should they focus on?